justin-roche/serenade-mode/README.md

 >"we argue...that for spoken command and control there is little communicative significance to natural language and that humans are best served with primitive systems of sequentially combined symbols."

 This view is, I think, likely to be more true in the case of highly unstructured text like prose, emails, and the like, than in the case of highly structured editing contexts like programming languages, where humans already possess a relatively simple repetoire of concepts that map, without distraction, to less granular editing processes.
+In these contexts, the structured nature of code ought rather to confer an advantage in allowing better dictation, which is the approach taken in Serenade.

 Another potential candidate is [Talon](https://talonvoice.com/), but here again, Talon does not provide out-of-the-box the facility for structural editing.